TERMS AND CONDITIONS OF SALE (applicable from 14 June 2021 until further notice)

 6.7.2 the risk in such goods shall pass to the customer; and

-6.7.3 the customer shall be liable to pay the contract price of such goods to the supplier.
+6.7.3 he supplier shall be entitled to invoice the customer and the customer shall be liable to pay the contract price of such goods to the supplier after receipt of the relevant invoice and statement.

-6.8 The customer shall be liable for all expenses, losses and/or damage suffered or incurred by the supplier as a direct or indirect result of the failure and/or refusal by the customer to take delivery of the goods when delivery is tendered and/or failure or refusal to furnish the information necessary to enable delivery thereof to be effected.
+6.8 The customer shall be liable for all expenses, losses and/or damage suffered or incurred by the supplier as a direct or indirect result of the failure and/or refusal by the customer to take delivery of the goods when delivery is tendered and/or failure or refusal to furnish the information necessary to enable delivery thereof.

-7.1 The supplier will only provide such warranties (if any) in relation to the goods to the extent that it has been given warranties from its supplier or the manufacturer of such goods.
+7.1 The supplier warrants, in respect of any services, that the services will be performed in a professional manner and applying the necessary skill and expertise expected from the supplier.
+In respect of any goods, the supplier will only provide such warranties (if any) in relation to the goods to the extent that it has been given warranties from its supplier or the manufacturer of such goods.
 Accordingly, the parties agree that the warranties, and terms and conditions applicable thereto, provided by the supplier or manufacturer of the goods to the supplier shall apply in favour of the customer on a “back-to-back” basis only.

 7.3 The supplier shall be relieved of all obligations under any warranties in terms hereof, if -